nicklammer/AnisotropyBindingFit/README.md

 https://github.com/nicklammer/AnisotropyBindingFit

-I wrote this for python 2.7.16.
-In python 3 they replaced basestring with str (see read.py).
-If you use python 3, just change every instance of basestring into str.
-All prints were written to work on 3.
-The gui (Tkinter) may be different for 3 as well.
+I updated this to be used with python 3.7.

 #### Requirements:
 	-xlrd, xlwt, and xlutils for using excel spreadsheets -scipy, numpy, and matplotlib for fitting and plotting.

 #### Use
-	Currently only reads a specific format for the raw data (microplate view, parallel and perpendicular intensities separated).
+	Currently only reads a specific format for the raw data (microplate view, parallel and perpendicular intensities separated or polarization values).
 	Also reads a pre-formatted data sheet as well.
 This can be anisotropy or fraction bound:
 		-Must be an excel sheet and data should be in the first sheet.
 		-Data need to be in the following format: first row as a header (no data), rest data.
 Each sample should be 2 columns with concentration on the left and anisotropy/fraction bound on the right (x, y).

 ##### To use:
-	-Run the gui editor with python2.
+	-Run the gui editor with python3.
 You can also edit the config.ini directly in a text editor.
 If you do this, use %% instead of % in names/labels to avoid interpolation errors.
 	-If you want to keep a config to reuse, use the save as button.
 Then you can load it next time you use the gui.
 	-Run main.
 	-If everything works, it should pop out an excel sheet with the protein concentrations and corresponding anisotropy values and log plots using those values